We offer a range of funding opportunities, including:

 Extramural Fellowships: School of Nursing students are encouraged to apply for extramural fellowships, which are fellowships for which a non-University sponsor selects the student from a national or international competition.
-Sponsors include government agencies, corporations, and foundations.
+Sponsors include government agencies, corporations and foundations.
 In addition to conferring valuable distinction and prestige on the recipient, many of these external fellowships provide generous stipends, which often exceed the stipends from fellowships provided by the University.
 Extramural awards come in all forms and amounts, for single or multiple years of enrollment, and typically include tuition and/or components, with restrictions varying from fellowship to fellowship.

 Traineeships: Training grants are derived from agencies outside the University and are intended to support specific student learning experiences in core curricular areas and research methods.
 Institutional awards, typically under the direction of a faculty principal investigator, afford funding to support selected students with stipends, tuition grants-in-aid, and often include a subsidy for medical insurance.

-Nurse Faculty Loan Program (NFLP): The Nurse Faculty Loan Program is a federal program designed to increase the number of nursing students who pursue careers as full-time faculty teaching in schools of nursing.
-The program is funded by the Health and Human Services (HHS), Health Resources and Services Administration (HRSA), Bureau of Health Professions, and allows nursing schools to make loans to their students enrolled full-time in advanced degree nursing programs.
+Faculty Loan Program (NFLP): The Nurse Faculty Loan Program is a federal program designed to increase the number of nursing students who pursue careers as full-time faculty teaching in schools of nursing.
+The program is funded by the Health and Human Services (HHS), Health Resources and Services Administration (HRSA), Bureau of Health Professions, and allows nursing schools to make loans to their students who are enrolled full-time in advanced degree nursing programs.
 Recipients can receive financial awards for the academic year to offset a portion of the cost of tuition, books, fees and other reasonable educational expenses.
 Awards may be renewable for a maximum of up to three years but this is contingent upon ongoing federal funding and therefore subject to change.